 Holocaust Books You Should Read

-We also cover historical analyses such as the monumental KL: A History of the Concentration Camps by Nikolaus Wachsmann, alongside poignant narratives like The Book Thief by Markus Zusak – a novel that captures the tragedy and pain of the wartime era through the eyes of a young girl, and that managed to bring the reality of the Holocaust to a new generation.
+We also cover historical analyses such as the monumental KL: A History of the Concentration Camps by Nikolaus Wachsmann, alongside moving fictional narratives like The Book Thief by Markus Zusak – a true contemporary classic that captures the tragedy of the wartime era through the eyes of a young girl, and that managed to bring the reality of the Holocaust to a new generation.

-Through these books, we aim to honor the memories of those who endured the Holocaust and to foster understanding for readers today.
+Through these books, we aim to honour the memories of those who endured the Holocaust and to foster understanding for readers today.
+As we have entered a so-called “post-truth” era, where facts and reputable sources of information are so often undermined, it is more essential than ever that we turn to quality work when investigating topics as big and complex as the Holocaust.
 If there is a book you think should be on the list, please get in touch.
-And if you’re travelling in Poland, please consider joining us for a Guided WW2 Tour.

 Primo Levi in the 1950s

 Primo Levi’s memoir, If This Is a Man, shares his harrowing experiences in Auschwitz during World War II.
-Arrested as part of the Italian anti-fascist resistance, Levi details life in the concentration camp with profound insight.
+Arrested as part of the Italian anti-fascist resistance, Levi details life in the concentration camp in often harrowing detail.

 “However this war may end, we have won the war against you.
 None of you will be left to bear witness, but even if someone were to survive, the world would not believe him.
 There will be perhaps suspicions, discussions, and research by historians, but there will be no certainties because we will destroy the evidence together with you.
 And even if some proof should remain and some of you survive, people will say that the events you describe are too monstrous to be believed – they will say they are the exaggerations of Allied propaganda and will believe us, who will deny everything, and not you.” — [An SS man speaking to a Jewish kapo in Levi’s If This Is a Man]

-The brutal starkness and unflinching defiance of Levi’s testimony makes it essential reading today, perhaps more than ever before.
-In a time when the truth is being routinely stretched and distorted by bad actors, historical knowledge is a weapon.
+Levi’s testimony’s brutal starkness and unflinching defiance make it essential reading today, perhaps more than ever before.
+Again, in a time when the truth is routinely stretched and distorted by bad actors, historical knowledge is a weapon.

-Schindler’s Ark by Thomas Keneally is the bestselling account of Oskar Schindler, a German industrialist who became an unlikely hero by saving Jews in Nazi-occupied Poland.
-Despite his flaws, Schindler’s transformation into a saviour shows just what impact one individual can have.
+Schindler’s Ark by Thomas Keneally is the world-famous account of Oskar Schindler, a German industrialist who became an unlikely hero by saving Jews in Nazi-occupied Poland.
+Despite his flaws, Schindler’s moral transformation into a saviour shows just what impact one individual can have.

-Later adapted into Spielberg’s film Schindler’s List, this book offers a deep dive into the complexity of human nature, courage, and the capacity for redemption, even in the darkest times.
+Later adapted into Spielberg’s Oscar-winning film Schindler’s List, this book offers an expertly crafted exploration of the complexity of human nature, courage, and the capacity for redemption, even in the darkest times.

 “He who saves the life of one man saves the entire world.”